TexasInstruments/edgeai-robotics-sdk/tools/stereo_camera/calibration/README.md

     -d DEVNUM, --device DEVNUM    Device number, e.g., 0 for /dev/video0, 2 for /dev/video2.
 ```

 It is recommended to use a 9x7 checkerboard chart.
 The checker board chart can be downloaded from [calib.io](https://calib.io).
-To ensure a good calibration, capture multiple snapshots, ideally more than 20.
+To ensure good calibration, capture multiple snapshots, ideally more than 20.
 Present the checkerboard chart in various poses, covering different locations within the field of view and at different distances from the camera.
 Keep the camera in the same position while moving the checkerboard around.
 Avoid poses where the checkerboard angle is too close to 90 degrees.

 The following figures depict examples of good and bad poses.